Labor suspends donations from CFMEU branches

 Labor has moved to suspend donations from the NSW, Victorian, South Australia and Tasmanian branches of the CFMEU's construction division after the union was placed under administration.

-The ALP national executive unanimously agreed to suspend affiliation from the branches following a meeting held to Labor's future ties to the embattled union, following serious allegations of organised crime and links to bikie gangs.
+The ALP national executive unanimously agreed to suspend affiliation from the branches after a meeting was held to discuss Labor's future ties to the embattled union, following serious allegations of organised crime and links to bikie gangs.

 ALP national secretary Paul Erikson said the suspension will remain in place until further notice.